feature-image

 ADVERTISEMENT

-The $30 million feels “low” compared to USC, it’s still way better than the roughly $20 million they were scraping together in the dying Pac-12.
+The $30 million feels “low” compared to USC; it’s still way better than the roughly $20 million they were scraping together in the dying Pac-12.
 Plus, there’s a sneaky silver lining: the half-off discount only applies to the TV money.

 For things like the College Football Playoff and March Madness, Oregon and Washington actually get full shares.

-Last year, because Oregon’s football took home about $50 million.
+Last year, Oregon’s football team took home about $50 million.
 They can even “borrow” up to $10 million a year against their future earnings just to help pay for all those expensive flights to the East Coast.

 ADVERTISEMENT